 However, I think that in today's day and age, sadly, it feels like our society is at a point where people don't want to vote for somebody that they can't just immediately identify with.

-And they cared nothing at all about what his policies were, what his ideas were, none of that stuff mattered to them at all.
+And they cared nothing at all about what his policies were, what his ideas were.

 All they cared about was, oh, it's our first black president.

-And I really think that Donald Trump would have been smart to pick somebody who was either a woman or an African American.
+And I really think that Donald Trump would have been smart to pick somebody who was either a woman or an African-American.

-Like it would have been awesome to see him pick like Condoleezza Rice.
+Like, it would have been awesome to see him pick like Condoleezza Rice.

 I think Alan West would have been an amazing person.

-I love all of these people, and you know what?
+I love all of these people.

 I don't think he's against using American military might to defeat evil.

-Is that I think for this job you wanna pick the best person who is gonna do no harm that will help you get elected and help you govern and is capable of doing that job.
+I'll tell you why I dislike identity politics, gender politics, even geographic politics in many ways, is that I think for this job, you want to pick the best person who is going to do no harm, that will help you get elected and help you govern, and is capable of doing that job.

-It I mean, you have to stick to the basics.
+I mean, you have to stick to the basics.

 And if it happens to be a guy, then it happens to be a guy.